bstr1ckland/sham/README.md

 To be updated once 1.0 released

-### Supported Systems
+### Supported Systems and Devices
 - UNIX Systems (?)
-  - Tested for Arch, Ubuntu, works
+  - Arch, Ubuntu
-  - WSL does not
+  - No VMs, or WSL

+- As of right now, only supporting devices with one GPU